kiranreddymothe/profanity-obfuscation/README.md

 Very robust to contextual meaning and intentional behaviour of misspells.

-Enabling feature 1:
+Can obfuscate words based on purpose of the implementation.

+(1) Masks words based on semantic understanding of contextual offensiveness.

+      Example:

       input - "he is ass"
       output - "he is a*s"

       input - "he is not ass"
       output - "he is not ass"

---> Masks words based on semantic understanding of contextual offensiveness.
+(2) Masks words based on individual word interpretation in terms of its profanity.

-Enabling feature 2:
+      Example:

       input - "he is ass"
       output - "he is a*s"

       input - "he is not ass"
       output - "he is not a*s"

---> Masks words based on individual word interpretation in terms of its profanity.

 Decision of selecting which feature to use depends on the purpose of using the function.